 - Reimbursements will not be made to employees/dependents who pay for a course or courses and later become eligible.

 - Dependents must be under the age of 24 on the first day of instruction to be eligible.

 - A minimum cumulative GPA of 2.0 for undergraduate and 3.0 for graduate students is required to continue receiving tuition waiver benefits.

 - Waivers found to be ineligible will be reversed and the students will be responsible for payment of waived tuition

 Please mail or fax waivers to the Business Office at 11120 Glacier Hwy, Juneau, AK 99801 or (907) 796-6006.

 There are many reasons why a student might be eligible for a refund.
 If you have questions or believe you should have a refund please call us at (907) 796-6267 or you may email us at firstname.lastname@example.org.

 Financial Aid Refund

 Refunds to students for Financial Aid are generated after the aid is received and all charges have been paid.
 Refunds for payments made on a student account should be requested by notifying Student Accounts at (907) 796-6267.
 Refunds can take up to two weeks to process after being requested, and are not available for pickup until after the first week of class for any specific term.

 All approved Financial Aid/Scholarship information is reflected on the billing statements.
 If you are awarded additional scholarships after the billing statements are e-mailed out, you should contact the Student Accounts Office to request a new bill.
-If you are a sponsored student and your tuition or fees will be paid by an independent third party or University Department, please contact Jesyca Mack at (907) 796-6492.
+If you are a sponsored student and your tuition or fees will be paid by an independent third party or University Department, please call (907) 796-6492.